giacoballoccu/GraphComparison/README.md

 $SPARK_HOME/sbin/start-slaves.sh spark://s01:7077
  ```

-11. You are ready to execute GraphComparison!
+10. You are ready to execute GraphComparison!
 Execute this command on the master
 ```
 /opt/spark-3.0.1-bin-hadoop2.7/bin/spark-submit --master spark://s01:7077  --executor-cores 2 --executor-memory 2g main.py
 ```
+10a.
+Common error in this phase
 Based on what machine you chose you will be able to change the number of cores used and the amount of ram memory allocated for the tasks.
 If you would like to use a dataset different from the ENGB pay attention from the output of this command; if you get this warn message:
 ```
 WARN scheduler.TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster UI to ensure that workers are registered and have sufficient resources